See a Sample of Our Newsletter

 In 1977, the International Federation of Fly Fishers (IFFF) awarded the McKensie Cup to the DVFF for its outstanding contributions and named the DVFF the club of the year.
 To conclude, the DVFF is one of the largest and most active FFF chapters in the United States.

-Diablo Valley Fly Fishermen is organized as a 501 (c) (7) Social Club, nonprofit organization.
+Diablo Valley Fly Fishing Club is organized as a 501 (c) (7) Social Club, nonprofit organization.
 As such, it can receive donations but the donations are not tax deductible to the donor.